Artificial Intelligence in Veterinary Practices: Workflows and More

 Radiology Artificial Intelligence, commonly referred to as AI, is in full development, and the FDA is actively testing AI in human radiology.
 In veterinary radiology we’re not far behind and are quickly catching up.
 Veterinary medicine AI product development’s greatest strength is also its greatest weakness.
 That is, oversight, or more specifically, the lack of oversight by a governing body.

 In human radiology, AI products require FDA oversight and approval prior to coming to market (see the American Association of Veterinary Radiologists GMLP write-up here to learn more.
 Some veterinary products do fall under FDA oversight, BUT veterinary radiology AI isn’t one of them.
-This means a veterinary radiology AI company can develop quickly but also have no formal obligation to demonstrate their product actually works.
+This means a veterinary radiology AI company can develop quickly, but also has no formal obligation to demonstrate that its product actually works.

 If a company doesn’t provide clinical test results, it is up to you, the veterinarian, to determine the worthiness of the product.
 A true ‘caveat emptor.’